dsasaank-369/Pokemon/README.md

 # What can you contribute?

-There is always something to contribute to a project whether you are a novice or a veteran.
-In this project, you can add your favourite character as a card to the website!
-Or maybe you didn't like the line that you are reading right now and want to change that.Sure!
-Why not?
+Whether you are a rookie or a veteran, you can always offer something to a project.
+You may add your favourite character to the internet as a card in this project!
+Or perhaps you don't like the line you're reading right now and want to alter it.
+Sure!
+So why not?

 # How can you contribute?
-To contribute in Hacktoberfest2021 , checkout the given link and win hactoberfest t-shirt ... https://hacktoberfest.digitalocean.com/
+To contribute in Hacktoberfest2022 , checkout the given link and win hactoberfest t-shirt ... https://hacktoberfest.digitalocean.com/